Your support helps protect Idaho for people and nature. Donate Online

-The Nature Conservancy has worked with Idaho's communities and landowners since 1976, when we purchased our first preserve, Silver Creek.
+The Nature Conservancy has worked with Idaho's communities and landowners since 1965.
+We purchased our flagship preserve, Silver Creek, in 1976.
 Since then, we've helped to conserve more than 400,000 acres of iconic landscapes and habitat.
 Our work focuses on building lasting relationships and tangible results.

 From the beginning of human history, nature has played a vital role in our creative expression.
 Idaho artists reflect on conservation and the influence of nature on their art.